Lallajit/Lallajit/README.md

-- 👋 Hi, I’m @Lallajit Nongmaithem
+- 👋 Hi, This is LNware
 - 👀